 When you install the Episerver platform, it places files that contain configuration data, connections, and log features in the wwwroot folder in each of the CMS and Commerce Manager websites.

-- web.config.
+- Web.config.
 The main configuration file for the website application contains configuration for the ASP.NET API and the Episerver CMS API.
 Commerce also has a web.config file for the backend Commerce Manager site.
+See the Settings class in the CMS class library for site settings in Web.config.

 - episerverLog.config.
 Contains settings for logging with log4net used by both CMS and Commerce.